hlibine/42_Repos/README.md

 ## Finished Projects

-I am proud to showcase my completed projects which allow me to see just how far ive come:
+I am proud to showcase my completed projects which allow me to see just how far I've come:

 - **[libft + Bonus](https://github.com/hlibine/libft)**: My first project for 42.
 A recreated standard C library with added utility functions to kickstart my projects.